altocodenl/aleppo/readme.md

 Having nested structures in databases (which is something that many NoSQL databases do) has been proven to be possible and practical.
 The idea of making all the data quickly accessible, however, is quite outrageous and it's still not clear it can be tenable.
 Indexes are expensive in space and time (processing).

 Now, aleppo essentially stores numbers, text and pointers (which are also numbers).
-Nested structures (tlists and blists) can be represented by access paths which, expressed plainly, are merely a blist of texts and numbers.
+Nested structures (xlists and blists) can be represented by access paths which, expressed plainly, are merely a blist of texts and numbers.
 For example, if your root object is something like `[{name: 'aleppo', year: 2019}]` (the root object being in this case a blist), to access `2019`, the path would be `[0, 'year']`.

 It is possible to use redis' sorted sets to keeping numbers and do all the required queries on them.
 The big challenge is how to efficiently store and query texts.